robotical/scratchjr/README.md

 For more information, see [CONTRIBUTING.md](https://github.com/LLK/scratchjr/blob/develop/.github/CONTRIBUTING.md).

+## GitHub Actions

+### Versioning

+We use GitHub Actions to automate versioning of the project.
+The workflow is triggered every time a new tag is pushed to the repository.
+The action updates the version number in the `package.json` file, creates a new release on GitHub, and pushes the updated files to the repository.

+### Deployment to NPM

+We also use GitHub Actions for deployment to NPM.
+The workflow is triggered every time a new release is created on GitHub.
+The action builds and publishes the updated package to NPM, making it available for others to install and use.

 ## Code credits
 ScratchJr would not be possible without free and open source libraries, including:
 * [Snap.svg](https://github.com/adobe-webplatform/Snap.svg/)